Hack-Your-Learning/retreat1-ex3/README.md

 <div>
 <img src="http://drive.google.com/uc?export=view&id=1MADw5CwZYysojTdKwgfJEJpAHdO1Jxoq">
-<h1 style="font-family: -apple-system, BlinkMacSystemFont, 'Space Mono', sans-serif;">Hack Your Learning: Session 1 - Part 1
+<h1 style="font-family: -apple-system, BlinkMacSystemFont, 'Space Mono', sans-serif;">Hack your Learning: Session 1 - Part 3
 </h1>
 </div>

-# Hack your Learning: Session 1 - Part 3

 The purpose of the exercises in this section is to broaden your knowledge of `git` commands that have the power to rewrite history.
 Specifically, you will learn about `git rebase` and how interactive rebasing can be used to Amend, Reword, Delete, Reorder, Squash and Split commits.

 To learn about these abilities, you will watch 2 short YouTube videos.
-Then, you will practice using the git commands using branches and commits that have been pre-created for you.
-Exercises 1-9 are individual exercises and does not require teamwork to complete, but we encourage you to work in teams to share knowledge and help each other.
+Then, you will practice using the git commands with branches & commits that have been pre-created for you.
+Exercises 1-9 are individual exercises and do not require teamwork to complete.
+However, we encourage you to work in teams to share knowledge and help each other.
 If you have time, exercise 10 should be done in a team!

 ### The Problem